totoro642/google-cloud-java/docs/endpoint.md

 ### Endpoint Hierarchy
 1. If set in the TransportChannelProvider, use this endpoint.
 Otherwise, go to the next step.
 2. If set via the ClientSettings, use this endpoint.
 Otherwise, go to the next step.
-3. Use the default endpoint (Request will hit Google servers)
+3. Use the default endpoint (Default endpoint will hit Google servers)

-### How can I confirm the endpoint the library is using?
+### How can I confirm the endpoint the library is using
 Assuming you have configured a custom endpoint, like:
 ```java
 String endpoint = "...";